davidbotero100/CAD/README.md

 # CAD
-CAD (Civil Automated Design) is a project that aims to automate the design of civil infrastructure
+CAD (Civil Automated Design) is a project that aims to automate the design of civil infrastructure.

+A comprehensive list of requirements is currently being gathered to initiate a development road map.
+Language(s),framework(s), system architecture, and minimum viable product functionalities are still pending.